Thank you for your response

 A Will does not need to adhere to any specific form or feature a certain language.
 However, the document must disclose the intention of the testator must make dispositions of his or her property that come into effect after his death.
 Hence, it will constitute the following:

 The sole purpose of appointing an executor is to execute a will.
 The executor will be given the rights to ensure that all the contents of the Will be executed correctly.
-An executor is responsible for administering the estate.
+An executor is responsible for administering the estate of a testator.

-A probate court is a segment of a judicial system that primarily handles matters such as wills, estates, conservatorships, guardianship.
+In some states, the probate of a will is mandatory.
+In the states where the probate is mandatory, the executor or legal heirs must apply to the district court for probate of the will.
+A probate court is a segment of a judicial system that primarily handles matters such as wills, estates, conservatorships, and guardianship.